Insurance limits increase sparks complaints

-The National Parks Service (NPS) recently increased their required General Liability limits for outfitters & guides from $500,000 to $5,000,000.
+The U.S. National Parks Service recently increased their required General Liability limits for outfitters and guides from $500,000 to $5 million.
 The requirements were first implemented in 2010 for rafting companies operating in Grand Teton National Park.
 However, NPS may begin implementing these requirements nationwide.
 Nationally, the NPS manages some 515 small business operators at 130 parks with the majority generating less than $250,000 in annual revenues.

-Outfitters & guides are typically small businesses that specialize in taking customers on outdoor adventure trips including rafting, kayaking, canoeing, fishing, biking, hiking, and mountain climbing.
+Outfitters and guides are typically small businesses that specialize in taking customers on outdoor adventure trips, including rafting, kayaking, canoeing, fishing, biking, hiking, and mountain climbing.

-Small commercial outfitters and guides are upset at these new insurance requirements and their complaints are being heard before Congress and the House subcommittee on National Parks, Forests and Public Lands which recently held an inquiry to determine if the increased requirements are justified.
+Small commercial outfitters and guides are upset at these new insurance requirements.
+Their complaints are being heard before Congress and the subcommittee on National Parks, Forests and Public Lands, which recently held an inquiry to determine if the increased requirements are justified.
 Below are the points made by the NPS and their experts from Price Waterhouse and AON Insurance:

-According to NPS, their consultants have stated that a $1,000,000 is appropriate for low risk businesses; however, high risk businesses such as outfitters & guides conducting backcountry operations should carry a limit of $5,000,000.
+- NPS consultants stated that $1 million is appropriate for low risk businesses.
+However, high risk businesses such as outfitters and guides conducting back country operations should carry a limit of $5 million.

-According to an AON report, business operations that simultaneously expose multiple persons to serious injuries should carry a limit of at least $5,000,000.
+- According to an AON report, business operations that simultaneously expose multiple persons to serious injuries should carry a limit of at least $5 million.
 Such a limit is appropriate for most river rafting guide businesses.

-To follow are the points made by complaining small commercial outfitters and guides and their experts including the America Outdoors Association (AOA), an independent actuary, and an insurance executive:
+Below are the points made by complaining small commercial outfitters and guides and their experts including the America Outdoors Association, an independent actuary and insurance executive:

-According to an insurance executive who insures outfitters & guides, Rick Lindsey, said his company has yet to see a claim that approached $500,000 and that in his 30 years of experience a $500,000 limit has been more than adequate.
-He stated that the expense of carrying the higher limit would drive some outfitters & guides out of business.
+- Rick Lindsey, an insurance executive who insures outfitters and guides said his company has yet to see a claim that approached $500,000 and that in his 30 years of experience a $500,000 limit has been more than adequate.
+He stated that the expense of carrying the higher limit would drive some outfitters and guides out of business.